drbuys/MeteorToDoList/HOWTO.md

 # Meteor To-Do List

 ## What it should do
 A simple app to manage a 'to do' list and collaborate with others on those tasks.

 When a user has registered they can:

-- add tasks that will be associated with their username by typing in the input below their username and pressing enter
+- add a task that will be associated with their username
 - mark any tasks as completed
 - toggle the display to hide completed tasks
 - toggle tasks as public or private (As public they can be viewed by anyone.
 As private they can only be viewed by the user when they are logged in)
+- delete any task

 Also the number of uncompleted tasks is displayed at the top left.